The Best Vietnam War Games07 Nov 2019 10

 That means CMANO’s Vietnam scenarios are both highly detailed and a bit professionally detached from the gritty jungle scenes we’re used to seeing when the war is portrayed in movies and games.
 But major components of the Vietnam War were naval actions and air campaigns.
 With the base game, you get scenarios for the Operation Rolling Thunder bombing campaign, the Navy’s Operation Market Time (the attempt to blockade Vietnam by sea), and the Vietnam People’s Air Force raid on the U.S. Navy in the Battle of Đồng Hới.

 There are plenty more to find in CMANO’s database of user-created scenarios, including the fateful “Gulf of Tonkin” incident, which - regardless of what really happened - provided the political pretext for the U.S. committing fully to the Vietnam War.
+We've got a review of the base CMANO game if you want to know more about what the platform's like.

-The Operational Art of War IV (Review)
+The Operational Art of War IV

 Publisher: Slitherine, Ltd.